securitycadence/securitycadence.github.io/_posts/2020-01-02-Week-1-Deploy-LAPS.md

 having issues with PCI auditors barking over LAPS.
 Compensating controls of ACLS combined with the obviously stronger footprint over password reuse should appease any auditor.
-4. You can potentially run into issues with LAPS and technologies such as snapshotting where a virtual machine has a snapshot applied, LAPS changes the password, and the virtual machine is reverted.
+4. You can potentially run into issues with LAPS and technologies such as snapshotting where a virtual machine has a snapshot applied, LAPS changes the password, and the virtual machine is then reverted.
 In this scenario the local administrator password will be lost until the next LAPS password change.
 The chances of this having an impact are relatively low, as domain accounts will still have access to the system.